 For ice cream in Corning (a must for a secretly pregnant lady, or any lady at all, for that matter), Dippity Do Dah’s hit the spot, though it spurred an argument with my husband Colin about whether the name should actually be spelled “Doo” instead of “Do” since my urge was to say, “Dippity D’oh!
 Dah’s” like Homer Simpson with the current spelling.

 Moving on to the town of Elmira, my number one recommendation for rapid yet yummy and healthy dining would be the Turtle Leaf Cafe.
 This restaurant was so convenient that our family went back not one but three times.
 Alas, I have zero photos of this food because every time we arrived we were so hungry that the food was scarfed immediately.

 New York’s Finger Lakes region is known for its wine and vineyards, but it is increasingly becoming a foodie destination.
 The region is large and the restaurants many, so clearly we will need to return to sample more!
 Let us see a few more photos of what fresh food in fresh air looks like in the Finger Lakes…

 There you have it… This is the region to visit if you want to eat well, and have a great view while you nosh!
 So what about YOU?
 Have you been to the Finger Lakes?
 What was your culinary experience like, and which places would you recommend that I missed?
 If you haven’t been, which of these spots looks most yummy?
 Do share!

 Enjoy this article?
 Trip planning?
-To save you time, I did the search already, so just click here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
+To save you time, I did the search already, so just click the affiliate links here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
 A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!